atomicdata-dev/atomic-data-docs/src/commits/compare.md

 [https://www.igi-global.com/article/patchr/135561]()

 An ontology for RDF change _requests_.
-Looks very interesting.
-The [URL](http://patchr.s16a.org/ontologies/patchr), unfortunately, does not resolve.
-I'm not able to find any implementations.
+Looks very interesting, but I'm not able to find any implementations.

 ```turtle
 prefix :      <http://example.org/> .